Motorcycle Insurance Minimum Requirements in Florida

 - Purchase liability coverage from an insurance carrier licensed to do business in Florida.
 This is the most common way to establish financial responsibility for any vehicle.

-- Obtain a Financial Responsibility Certificate from the Bureau of Financial Responsibility after you:
+- Obtain a Financial Responsibility Certificate from the Bureau of Motorist Compliance after you:

 - Post a surety bond with a state-licensed company.

 - Deposit cash or securities with the Department of Highway Safety and Motor Vehicles (DHSMV).

 - Obtain a Self-Insurance Certificate from the Bureau of Motorist Compliance after you provide evidence of possessing a net encumbered capital.

 NOTE: If you are interested in establishing financial responsibility for your motorcycle in any way other than purchasing liability coverage, you should contact the DHSMV to find out if it's an option for you and the required steps.